lisafast/lacnotredame/Content/about/2022BoardReport.md

 Move to accept the board and water testing report: Lisa Fast

-Seconded: Jane Hayward
+Seconded: Bryan Watkinson

 ## Members open issues
-* ?
+* Problem with someone cutting weeds without raking, and so many floated in - we could drop a hand-out next summer - have someone in each area walk them around - Bernard and Susan on Shaw volunteer to do that for their area

 ## Current board and election of new members

 The Board meets 3-4x times per year plus the AGM.

-* Dave Hayward, member will be replaced by Jane Hayward this year
+* Dave Hayward, member will be replaced by Jane Hayward this year - Vote approved
 * Bryan Watkinson, member (Usher Lake)
 * Don Herweyer, member.
 * Brian Cook, treasurer.
 * Lisa Fast, President (elected July 2018)
-* Robert Boucher, Vice-president - has opted out, need a replacement - Jason?
+* Robert Boucher, Vice-president - has opted out, need a replacement - Jason vote approved
 * Marie Maisonneuve, member
 * Graeme Simpson - member

-Must Vote in new members

 ## Proposed Association program for 2022-2022